ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 image: "/uploads/Evolving%20with%20AI%20From%20Traditional%20Testing%20to%20Model%20Evaluation%20I.png"
 ---

 Machine learning (ML) is no longer just a concept for the future, it is now a vital part of many everyday applications.
-From personalised recommendations on streaming services to detecting fraud in banking and from self-driving cars to advancements in healthcare, ML is changing the way industries work.
+From personalised recommendations on streaming services and self-driving cars to detecting fraud in banking and advancements in healthcare, ML is changing the way industries work.

 For a test engineer, the increasing use of ML brings new challenges and opportunities.
 As ML technology advances, the role of a test engineer also changes.
 Unlike traditional software, which gives consistent and predictable results, ML models work with probabilities and patterns, making testing and evaluation more complex.

-In this blog we will try to look at how ML has developed, how it might affect our job as test engineers and the important strategies, considerations and skills needed to effectively evaluate and test ML models.
+In this blog, we will look at how ML has developed, how it might affect our job as test engineers and the important strategies, considerations and skills needed to effectively evaluate and test ML models.
-We will also try to draw a roadmap to help us grow professionally in this area.
+We will also draw a roadmap to help us grow professionally in this area.

 ## How Machine Learning Has Evolved

 Machine learning has significantly advanced since its early days.
 Initially, ML models were fairly simple, handling tasks like basic predictions or classifications.
-However, with improvements in computing power, access to large amounts of data and more complex algorithms, ML has grown into a powerful tool capable of handling sophisticated tasks like natural language processing and images recognition.
+However, with improvements in computing power, access to large amounts of data and more complex algorithms, ML has grown into a powerful tool capable of handling sophisticated tasks like natural language processing and image recognition.

 This progress has made ML widespread across industries, leading businesses to increasingly rely on data-driven decisions.
 As companies embrace ML, the need for thorough and reliable testing of these models has become more important, which directly affects the role of test engineers.